Qualified Germany held after last-gasp Hungary goal in final group match

-Hungary's Dominik Szoboszlai netted a penalty with the last kick of the game to cancel out Felix Nmecha's 76th minute goal.
-They had already booked a place in the League A/B playoffs.
+Hungary's Dominik Szoboszlai scored from the spot with the last kick of the game to cancel out Felix Nmecha's 76th minute goal.
+The hosts already had a place in the League A/B playoffs.

-After having sealed top spot in Group A3 with Saturday's 7-0 demolition of Bosnia and Herzegovina, Germany coach Julian Nagelsmann rotated heavily with nine changes to his lineup.
+Germany had sealed top spot in Group A3 with Saturday's 7-0 demolition of Bosnia and Herzegovina so coach Julian Nagelsmann rotated heavily with nine changes to his lineup in Hungary.

+"I don't really don't want to talk too much about today's game.
+We did some things right and some other things not," said Nagelsmann.

+"After winning 7-0 (against Bosnia) and with nine changes, we took some time to get organised.
+But you have to look at the big picture.
+If you see how Hungary celebrated the equaliser then it is a compliment to our team," he added.

-Germany, who finished top on 14 points and advance to the quarter-finals, lacked the explosiveness of the previous match and did not easily find spaces against the Hungarians.
+Germany, who finished top on 14 points and advance to the quarter-finals with the Netherlands, who also drew 1-1 away to Bosnia and Herzegovina, lacked the explosiveness of the previous match and did not easily find spaces against the Hungarians.

 Instead it was the hosts, without assistant coach Adam Szalai who is recovering after collapsing during Saturday's match against the Netherlands, who set the pace and tested Alexander Nuebel with shots from Andras Schaefer and Zsolt Nagy.